hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 1. The protobufs for the new system transactions and state data structures.
 2. The TSS Message Creator and TSS Message Validator Components (pre-wiring), dependent on (1)
 3. The TSS State Manager Component (wired to 2), dependent on (1,2), disabled by feature flag
-4. The RosterInitializer Component, dependent on (3), behavior determined by feature flag.
+4. The new startup logic, dependent on (3), behavior determined by feature flag.
 5. Any Services Implementation, dependent on (4)
 6. HAPI Tests, dependent on (5)
 7. Integration Tests, dependent on (5)